 Partitioning nonclustered indexes

 When partitioning a unique nonclustered index, the index key must contain the partitioning column.
 When partitioning a nonunique, nonclustered index, the database engine adds the partitioning column by default as a nonkey (included) column of the index to make sure the index is aligned with the base table.
-The database engine does not add the partitioning column to the index if it is already present in the index.
+The database engine doesn't add the partitioning column to the index if it's already present in the index.
 For more information on nonclustered indexes and index architecture, see Nonclustered Index Design Guidelines.

 A non-aligned index is partitioned differently from its corresponding table.
 That is, the index has a different partition scheme that places it on a separate filegroup or set of filegroups from the base table.
 Designing a non-aligned partitioned index can be useful in the following cases:

-- The index key is unique and it does not contain the partitioning column of the table.
+- The index key is unique and it doesn't contain the partitioning column of the table.

 - You want the base table to participate in collocated joins with more tables using different join columns.